-I’m Caitlin Kelly, a writer and speaker whose 30 year career includes three daily newspaper jobs and 100+ freelance stories for The New York Times; here’s one of them, third-most-emailed of that day’s paper.
+I’m Caitlin Kelly, a National Magazine Award winner, a writer and speaker whose career includes three daily newspaper jobs and 100+ freelance stories for The New York Times; here’s one of them, third-most-emailed of that day’s paper.

 Of course, everything written on this site is copyright; links are fine, anything else requires my explicit permission!

-It’s being published in China in June by these publishers, and was nominated for the 2012 Hillman Prize, given annually to a work of journalism “in the service of the common good.”
+It was published in China in July 2013 by these publishers, and was nominated for the 2012 Hillman Prize, given annually to a work of journalism “in the service of the common good.”

 The New York Times: “a clear-eyed account”